Please read this Cardholder Agreement and keep it for future reference.

 Returns or Exchanges of Merchandise.
 If you have a dispute with a merchant over purchased goods or services, you should contact the merchant directly.
 Exchanges or returns of merchandise and refunds will be subject to the policy and terms of the merchant.

-Dispute with First Tennessee Bank.
+Dispute Transaction(s).
 In the event you believe anything in your transaction history is incorrect, you must notify us within 60 days of the initial transaction in question.
 Notify us by calling Customer Service at 855-847-2033.
 Investigation may take up to 45 days and you may be required to provide additional information.
 If we find in your favor, your Card will be credited within 5 business days of the conclusion of our investigation.
 If the investigation results in a finding of no error, the Card will not be credited and you will be notified in writing of our findings within 5 business days of the conclusion of our investigation.

 Use at Gasoline Merchants.
 Use of the Card at an automatic fuel pump may result in a hold of $75 against the available balance for the lesser of 3 days or until the transaction settles.
 If you do not have at least $75 available balance, your automated fuel pump authorization request may be declined.
 You may elect to pay the merchant inside for the exact amount of your purchase to avoid this hold or decline.